davinkevin/Podcast-Server/README.md

 * Start every components: `skaffold dev`
 * Access the application on `https://localhost/` and/or define a name alias in your `/etc/hosts` file

+OR, you can execute the `dev.sh` file 🤩.

 ## License

 Copyright 2018 DAVIN KEVIN